-Sent by Fred R. Birch, Wavertree, Liverpool to Alfred Russel Wallace Corfe View, Parkstone, Dorset on 16 November 1899.
+Sent by Frederick R. ("Fred") Birch, Wavertree, Liverpool to Alfred Russel Wallace Corfe View, Parkstone, Dorset on 16 November 1899.

 A typical letter handwritten by author in English and signed by author.